Beau Séjour: Bed and Breakfast / Guest House

 their well-being and happiness for as long as they are under your

-For those who like to be more independant we
+For those who like to be more independant we also

-from breakfasts provided in the cottage and the
+breakfasts provided in the cottage and the

-details on our cottage.
+more details about our cottage.

 On the way to the duck farm Feeding one of our first guests.
 A neighbour’s vines Time to cut the grass